takingupspace/birdsuphotels/README.md

 > 5).
 Implement a Chat Bot, possibly utilizing Dialogflow<br /><br />
 > ~~6).
 Hook up the Contact form on the admin-page, to the server admin's email~~<br /><br />
 > ~~7).
 Add a few admin accounts; only admin accounts should be able to alter a person's reservation~~<br /><br />
 > ~~8).
-From the Sign-In page, route the client or admin to their appropriate pages and remove the admin_page from the navigation bar~~
+From the Sign-In page, route the client or admin to their appropriate pages and remove the admin_page from the navigation bar~~<br /><br />
 > 9).
 On the signup-sign in page, add a form that is hidden by default, and opens by click button.
-Do this for the sign-up form
+Do this for the sign-up form<br /><br />
-> 10). need to figure out how to implement security on back-end so that if a user's cookie is hijacked, a malicious user can't use their session
+> 10). need to figure out how to implement security on back-end so that if a user's cookie is hijacked, a malicious user can't use their session<br /><br />
-> 11). lower life-time of cookie on live-website and create a prod branch with proper http URI's; will need to add helper files where routes are defined
+> 11). lower life-time of cookie on live-website and create a prod branch with proper http URI's; will need to add helper files where routes are defined<br /><br />
-> to localhost and the live web-server appropriately, and configure .gitignore, so when updating prod via main, we don't defeat the purpose of having a prod branch
+> to localhost and the live web-server appropriately, and configure .gitignore, so when updating prod via main, we don't defeat the purpose of having a prod branch<br /><br />
-> 12). clean up all the console.logs on the client
+> 12). clean up all the console.logs on the client<br /><br />
-> 13). reduce admin_page fields; make deleting or adding a reservation more user-friendly (need to add startDT and endDt fields)
+> 13). reduce admin_page fields; make deleting or adding a reservation more user-friendly (need to add startDT and endDt fields)<br /><br />

 # **PROJECT-SET-UP**